ItsMarwan/Personal-Discord-Bot-Dashboard/README.md

 ## ✨ Features

-### � DM Inbox (1:1 Messaging)
-- **Full Discord-like DM interface** for managing direct messages
-- View all conversations with server members
-- See message history (sent and received)
-- Track user responses in real-time
-- Search conversations by username
-- Message status indicators
-- Rich message formatting support
-- Auto-refresh for new messages

 ### 📬 Send DM Messages
 - Send direct messages to any server member
 - Full embed builder with customizable: